-A version of this post first appeared earlier this year in the Unity and Diversity Writing Project.
+A version of this post first also appeared earlier in the Unity and Diversity Writing Project.
 Unity and Diversity exists “as a venue for teachers to talk about teaching in personal, meaningful ways.”
 Nearly all of the contributors are science teachers.
 The guiding question for 2015 was “What is the most important thing we can teach our students?”
 The original essay can be found here.

 The most important thing we can teach our students is how to think like scientists.